CSPF-Founder/RPasswordChanger/README.md

 Two ways to load computers list:
 --------------------------
-* You can load from computer list from a text file(separated by new line).:
+* You can load from computer list from a text file(separated by new line).
 * Click “Browse” button to select the file.
 * Once the list is loaded, it will take you to the “Change Password” tab.
-* Retrieve from Active Directory(AD):
+* Retrieve from Active Directory(AD)
 * Enter Domain Name, AD Server IP address and Credentials.
 * Click “Get Computer List”
 * Once it retrieved the computer list from AD, it will take you to the “Change